KasparEtter/ef1p/pages/email/email.md

 ## Fixes

-The last chapter of this article is dedicated to recent standards which address some of the aforementioned [security issues](#security).
+The last chapter of this article is dedicated to more recent standards which address some of the aforementioned [security issues](#security).
 We'll study how [spoofing](#spoofing) is prevented with [domain authentication](#domain-authentication) and how [confidentiality and integrity](#confidentiality-and-integrity) is ensured in the presence of an